Resources

 The Consequences of People-Pleasing

-• Feelings of Shame: Prioritising others can lead to behaviours that contradict your values, causing feelings of shame.
+Feelings of Guilt and Shame: Prioritising others can lead to behaviours that contradict your beliefs and values, causing feelings of shame

-• Exploitative Relationships: You might find yourself in relationships where others exploit your kindness, leading to resentment and a cycle of exploitation.
+Toxic Relationships: You might find yourself in relationships where others exploit your kindness or passiveness.
+This can, in some cases, lead to being the victim of gaslighting or abuse.

 Are You A People-Pleaser?
-Recognising the signs?
+Recognising the Signs?

 Recognising people-pleasing tendencies is a crucial step toward self-awareness and personal growth.
 Identifying people-pleasing tendencies is an essential step toward self-awareness.
 Look out for these patterns: